NaglaEssam12/Predict-Word/README.md

 # Predict-Word
-predict word using trigram but you should download any arabic corps
+predict word using trigram but you should download any arabic corpus